Lockless404/dotaCapstone/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+Original design idea by [Cindy Shin in Behance](https://www.behance.net/adagio07).

 ## 📝 License

-This project is [MIT](./MIT.md) licensed.
+This project is unlicensed.